hungkq-1724/EraXviF5TTS/README.md

 * For full Web interface and control with Gradio, please clone and use the original repository of [F5-TTS Github](https://github.com/SWivid/F5-TTS)
 * We use the cool library from [Vnorm Team](https://github.com/v-nhandt21/Vinorm) for Vietnamese text normalization.
+* Don't forget to like, share and star us on Github and HuggingFace!

 ```bibtex
 @misc{EraXSmileF5_2024,
   author       = {Nguyễn Anh Nguyên and The EraX Team},